interplaynetary/free-association/docs/technical/network-dynamics.md

 - Participants join or leave

 **Response Time:**
-- 100-200ms for allocation convergence
+- 100-200ms per allocation recomputation
-- 5-10 rounds to stable equilibrium
+- O(log(1/ε)) rounds to equilibrium when state stabilizes
-- 1-2 seconds total for full recalculation
+- Dynamic equilibrium: system continuously adapts to changing needs/capacities

 **Mathematical Guarantee:**
 If sufficient capacity exists in the network, all needs are met through optimal allocation.